eclipse-archived/codewind-docs/docs/_documentations/importing-existing-projects.md

 ## What kind of projects can I add?

 Codewind develops cloud-native microservices.
 Therefore, each project must be self-sufficient, not reliant on other projects to build.
-Learn more about projects you can undertake by using:
+To determine the projects you want to develop, see the following:

-* [Codewind](https://www.eclipse.org/codewind/overview.html) to simplify enhancement in containers and deploy cloud-native applications.
+* To simplify enhancement in containers and deploy cloud-native applications, work with [Codewind](https://www.eclipse.org/codewind/overview.html).
-* [Appsoy](https://appsody.dev/docs) to control the stacks that deploy cloud applications to Kubernetes.
+* To control the stacks that deploy cloud applications to Kubernetes, work with[Appsody](https://appsody.dev/docs).
-* [OpenShift Do (odo)](https://www.eclipse.org/codewind/che-odo-support.html) to deploy applications on an OpenShift or OKD cluster.
+* To deploy applications on an OpenShift or OKD cluster,[OpenShift Do (odo)](https://www.eclipse.org/codewind/che-odo-support.html).

 Codewind also contains a special build engine for the following languages.
 To utilize the build engine, see the following setup guides: